 REBAP (Real Estate Brokers Association of the Philippines) is the largest PRC-accredited professional organization for real estate brokers.
 PAREB, ACOP, and NREA are also accredited options.
 Under RA 9646 and PRC rules, membership is required for both initial license registration and every three-year renewal.
 You cannot legally use the “REB” designation on business cards, contracts, or listings without it.

-REBAP chapter fees vary, but initiation typically runs P3,000 to P5,000, covering your first year of dues and a membership ID.
-Go within the first month after oath-taking.
+REBAP chapter fees vary, but initiation typically runs P3,000 to P5,000 for your first year of dues and a membership ID.
+Also, go within the first month after oath-taking.
 Delaying it means delaying your CPD compliance record, which matters when your first renewal lands in three years.

 The REBAP, DHSUD, and practice setup moves most new brokers miss in year one

-Most results pages stop at the passers list.
-However, this post covers what comes after.
-The first 12 months after your PRC ID set your client pipeline, income trajectory, and whether your first renewal goes smoothly or becomes a scramble.
+The first year after your PRC ID sets your client pipeline, income trajectory, and whether your first renewal goes smoothly or becomes a scramble.
+As a result, most new brokers who skip the administrative setup fix it under a deadline when renewal comes around.

 Months 1-3: professional org membership and network building